-- Students who have "Late Arrival" or "Early Release" on their schedules must obtain a sticker to be placed on their school ID indicating the semester and period they have no class. - Students are required to carry and present their ID with the sticker when on campus during the school day. - Students who have "Late Arrival" or "Early Release" are allowed to be in the library if they arrive before or stay after their classes.
+- Students who have "Late Arrival" or "Early Release" are allowed to be in the library if they arrive before or stay after their classes.
 Students may lose the ability to be in the library during their "late arrival" or "early release" if they are disruptive. - Students loitering or disrupting the school can have their "Late Arrival" or "Early Release" removed from their schedule and replaced with an alternate class.